backtestjs/quick-start/README.md

 - To remove the current repository and be independent `git remote remove origin`
 - To add a new (your) repository `git remote add origin <your-git-url>`

+## Initial Setup

+When you run the project for the first time, you need to set up the database.
+Follow these steps:

+1. Validate your Prisma schemas: `npx prisma validate`
+2. Generate the Prisma client: `npx prisma generate`
+3. Create the database: `npx prisma db push`

+These commands ensure that your project is properly configured and ready to use.

 ## Run this project

 Start strategic backtesting with a single command: